Ways to Make Your Home Dog Friendly

 Use Dog-Proof Fabrics

-There are certain fabrics that just don’t belong in a doggie household.
-Silk is out – it stains too easily.
-Fabrics with nap, such as velvet or chenille, attract dog hair like a magnet.
-Even hardy cotton twill or canvas is no match for muddy paws.
-So what’s a dog owner to do?
+Certain fabrics just don’t belong in a dog household.
+Fabrics such as velvet or chenille attract dog hair like a magnet.
+Even some cottons are no match for muddy paws.

-If you have carpet and dogs, you know this is not a happy combination.
-Dog hair and dander accumulate in the fibers and no matter how often you vacuum, you just can’t get it all out.
-For this reason, non-carpeted surfaces are your best bet.
+If you have dogs and carpeted floors you know this is not a happy combination.
+Dog hair and dander accumulate in the fibers and no matter how often you vacuum you just can’t get it all out.
+For this reason non-carpeted surfaces are your best bet.

-Hardwood floors are lovely to look at, but if you have large dogs, they may take a beating.
-If you want the look of wood, choose a durable laminate or new generation cork/vinyl hybrid that gives you the look of wood, but will withstand dog wear-and-tear.
-They are easy to clean up and require no sealers.
+Hardwood floors are gorgeous but they may take a beating if you have large dogs.
+If you want the look of wood choose a durable laminate or new generation of vinyl cork that gives you the look of wood that lasts for years.
+Both are easy to clean up and require no sealers.

 Other excellent non-porous flooring choices are ceramic tile and stained concrete.
-These tough-as-nail surfaces are beautiful, claw-proof and provide your pooch a nice cool place for a nap during the summer.
-One word of caution: seal tile grout and stained concrete to prevent stains from ‘accidents’.
-Sealing will also make clean up a breeze!
+These tough-as-nail surfaces are beautiful, claw-proof and provide nice cool place for a dog nap during the summer.
+One word of caution: seal tile grout and stained concrete to prevent permanent stains.

 Create a Dog Mudroom